Molchad: Under the Russian Empire

-20th Century
+20th century

 In 1921, the Peace of Riga transferred Molchad to Poland.

 Following the Invasion of Poland in 1939, Molchad was incorporated into the Byelorussian SSR.

-Between June 1941 and July 1944, Molchad was occupied by Nazi Germany, From June through August 1942, 3600 Jews from Molchad and the surrounding area were massacred by the native Polish population with the support of German troops.
+Between June 1941 and July 1944, Molchad was occupied by Nazi Germany and a ghetto was established there.
+From June through August 1942, 3,600 Jews from Molchad and the surrounding area were massacred by the native Polish population with the support of German troops.
 Many Jews were buried alive.